From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 DSO = (Average Accounts Receivable / Net Credit Sales) * Number of Days in the Period

-• Average Accounts Receivable: This reflects the average amount of money owed to the company by customers on outstanding invoices at any given time during a specific period.
+• Average Accounts Receivable: the average amount of money owed to the company by customers on outstanding invoices at any given time during a specific period.
 It’s typically calculated by adding the beginning and ending accounts receivable balances and dividing by 2.

 • Number of Days in the Period: This depends on the timeframe you’re analyzing the DSO for.
 If you’re calculating DSO annually, you’d use 365 days.
 You can adjust this value for quarterly (typically 90 days) or monthly (around 30 days) calculations.